-- If bar pin movement or looseness is detected in any of the equalizing beam end hubs, DO NOT operate vehicle. - 3.
-Check and record torque values, as received, for each 1" bar pin fastener.
-Correct torque values as required making sure all fasteners are tightened to: - At the locknut to \P 525 ± 75 foot pounds (712 ± 102 Nm) torque, or - At the bolt head to \P 575 ± 75 foot pounds (780 ± 102 Nm) - 4.
+- 2. If bar pin end bushing movement or looseness is detected in the equalizing beam end hub, replace the end bushings and all connecting parts.
+Refer to the Component Replacement Section of this publication. - 3.
+Check and record torque values, as received, for each 1" bar pin fastener, see Figure 6-2.
+Ensure all fasteners are tightened to: - At the locknut to 3.525 ± 75 foot pounds torque, or - At the bolt head to \P 575 ± 75 foot pounds - 4.
 Recheck equalizing beam end connections for signs of looseness. - Inspect alignment shims in equalizing beam end for looseness.
-Lightly tap on the alignment shims to see if they can be moved. - Inspect equalizing beam end connection for signs of excessive wear or looseness.
+Lightly tap on the alignment shims to see if they can be moved.
+If movement is detected, tighten fasteners to the proper torque value, see Figure 6-2. - Inspect equalizing beam end connection for signs of excessive wear or looseness. - If bar pin looseness is still detected in any of the equalizing beam end hub, DO NOT operate the vehicle.
+One or more components will require replacement, see Component Replacement Section of this publication.